HOME

 A number of the interviews relate to the period when Dag Hammarskjöld was Secretary-General of the United Nations.

-Transcripts of these interviews have been scanned and are presented here, as unedited text.
+Selected transcripts and audio files of these interviews are available at the UN Oral History website for streaming and downloading.
 Some of the interviews deal more in-depth with Mr. Hammarskjöld and his role as Secretary-General while others are more closely related to the Congo Question.
 For ease of reference, they have been divided along these lines, but all bear testimony to Dag Hammarskjöld and his years at the United Nations.

 click for more details